elmundio87/pgp-email-relay/README.md

 Most of the SMTP code is based on [Go Guerrilla](https://github.com/flashmob/go-guerrilla) by Flashmob

-Currently you will need to copy public keys into the same folder as the binary, named user@host.com.asc - this will be updated in future to make use of keyservers.
+Public keys are downloaded from a keyserver (the keyserver URL is configurable).
+You can also place your own keys into the key cache folder, these will not be overwritten.

 Building
 ===========================